KyuuKiya/kyuukiya.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About Me
-Jiye Qiu (邱 季野 / キュウ キヤ) is a doctoral student studying nuclear science and energy engineering at Osaka University with a focus on prompt gamma-ray imaging for particle therapy.
+Jiye Qiu (邱 季野 / キュウ キヤ) is a doctoral student studying nuclear science and energy engineering at Osaka University sponsored by JST SPRING, with a focus on prompt gamma-ray imaging for particle therapy.
 Obtained Master of Engineering degree in nuclear science and energy engineering from Osaka University in 2024, and Bachelor of Engineering degree in biomedical engineering from the University of Sydney with first class honours in 2021. <br>
  <br>
 Research Keywords: Medical Physics, Radiation Measurement, Particle Therapy, Medical Imaging, Nuclear Medicine Instrumentation, Scintillation Counting, Monte Carlo Simulation, Deep Learning<br>
  <br>